Freddie Steele (footballer)

 Frederick Charles Steele (6 May 1916 – 23 April 1976) was an English professional footballer who played as a forward for Stoke City and England.
 He also had spells at Mansfield Town and Port Vale as a player-manager, leading Vale to a league title.
-He remains a legendary figure in the histories of both Stoke and Vale.
+He remains a significant figure in the histories of both Stoke and Vale.
 His nephew is former England cricketer David Steele.

 Signing with Stoke City in 1931 at the age of 15, he set a club record when he scored 33 league goals in the 1936–37 season.
 During the season, his 214-day-long international career also made for impressive reading, as he hit eight goals in six games for England.
 However, a series of misfortunes severely disrupted his playing career.
-Picking up a serious knee injury in 1937, he retired two years later after suffering from depression – aged just 23.
+Picking up a serious knee injury in 1937, he retired two years later after suffering from depression, aged just 23.
 After improving his physical and mental state, he resumed his career, only to have it cut short again, this time due to the outbreak of World War II.
 Guesting for several clubs, he also had a spell in Iceland where he coached KR Reykjavík.
 He was appointed manager of the national team for their first international match in 1946.
 He continued his Stoke career after the war before joining Mansfield Town as player-manager in 1949.

 In 1951, he was appointed as Port Vale manager.
-His six years with the club were some of the most significant in the club's history, as he masterminded a Third Division North title-winning season, as well the club's only FA Cup semi-final appearance.
+His six years with the club were some of the most significant in the club's history, as he masterminded a Third Division North title-winning season, as well as the club's only FA Cup semi-final appearance.
 After the team he cultivated proved to be 'past it' by 1957, he too left the club.
 Returning as manager in 1962, his second spell would prove less successful, and he left the club for good three years later.